Edward H. Boudreau, Jr., Founder and Chairman Emeritus

-Andy Babbitt, who first joined CCMC in 2006 as the community manager for Valley Ranch in Irving, Texas, now provides leadership and oversight to all CCMC communities in the Central Division.
-Throughout his tenure, he has demonstrated a commitment to board relations and community engagement.
-Before then, he worked with several municipalities in Texas and California, specializing in community operations and recreation programming.
+Andy Babbitt was named Central division president in 2018.
+He provides leadership and oversight to all CCMC communities in Texas, Tennessee and California.
+Andy first joined CCMC in 2006 as the community manager for Valley Ranch in Irving, Texas.
+In 2011, he was promoted to vice president in our Central division and, three years later, opened our Hill Country office.
+His deep commitment to community engagement and Board relations have been instrumental in growing our presence and influence in Austin and San Antonio.
+Previously, he worked with several municipalities in Texas and California, specializing in community operations and recreation programming.
 His experience with commercial and municipal entities has proven to be extremely valuable to CCMC clients, as these are components of many of the master-planned projects we manage.

 A graduate of Concordia University Irvine, Andy is a Certified Manager of Community Associations (CMCA) by the Community Association Managers International Certification Board (CAMICB) and has earned his Professional Community Association Manager (PCAM) and Association Management Specialist (AMS) designations from Community Associations Institute (CAI).
 Andy is on the local Austin Texas Community Association Advocates (TCAA) committee and serves as a national council member on the Lifestyle Residential Development Council-55 of the Urban Land Institute (ULI).